Nr. 33 | querulant | Abstract

 Karoline Großenbach

-»Religionswahnsinn« in early 19th Century Germany
+»Religionswahnsinn« in Early 19th Century Germany

-.Religionswahnsinn. as an state of mind ranging between fear of eternal condemption and spiritual awakening was ment to be one of the most discussed forms of mental derangement in early nineteenth century Germany.
-The medical discourse reinterpreated it to be both mental and somatical illness instead of a crisis of individual faith it had been traditional.
-Dicussing two patients. cases from the Hessian .Landeshospital Hofheim. near Darmstadt I ask how religious experience can be traced down in the physicians reports about these patients.
-Therefore I will work out the methodical opportunities of Joan W. Scott.s definition of experience and use the term to analyse Religionswahnsinn in the context of the patients. living conditions.
-Most important forms to express religious experience were reading religious books and preaching in public, practices of faith, that were influenced by the protestant evangelical movement (Pietismus).
-At last the stress on individual forms of faith, such as the hospitals. patients had developed, can help to undermine and reformulate the global model of nineteenth century secularization.
+Religionswahnsinn as a state of mind ranging between fear of eternal condemption and spiritual awakening was ment to be one of the most discussed forms of mental derangement in early nineteenth century Germany.
+The medical discourse reinterpreted it to be both mental and somatical illness instead of a crisis of individual faith it had been traditional.
+Dicussing two patients’ cases from the Hessian Landeshospital Hofheim near Darmstadt, I ask how religious experience can be traced down in the physicians reports about these patients.
+Therefore, I will work out the methodical opportunities of Joan W. Scott’s definition of experience and use the term to analyze Religionswahnsinn in the context of the patients’ living conditions.
+The most important forms to express religious experience were reading religious books and preaching in public, practices of faith, that were influenced by the protestant evangelical movement (Pietismus).
+At last, the stress on individual forms of faith, such as the hospitals’ patients had developed, can help to undermine and reformulate the global model of nineteenth century secularization.

 Kurz-Bio: Karoline Großenbach